-Aquamarine is 7.5 to 8 on the Mohs scale, so it is a durable gemstone for jewelry as long as it is treated with care to protect it against scratching and hard knocks.
+Aquamarine rates as 7.5 to 8 on the Mohs scale, so it is a durable gemstone for jewellery as long as it is treated with care to protect it against scratching and hard knocks.

-Heat exposure is not recommended for aquamarine, but the color is stable against light exposure.
+Heat exposure is not recommended for aquamarine, but the colour is stable against light exposure.
 Aquamarine can be attacked by hydrofluoric acid.

 Warm soapy water is always a safe cleaning method for aquamarine.
 Cleaning by ultrasonic and steam cleaners is usually safe unless the stone has liquid inclusions or fractures.